4 Ingredient Round Bread Recipe.

 This is the perfect loaf of bread to go with a hearty soup or stew.
 It also makes to-die-for toast.
 I mixed the dough after dinner and baked the bread in the late morning.
 You could also mix it up early in the day and have fresh-out-of-the-oven bread for dinner.
 I haven’t tried it yet but other flavors can be added to the dough.
 Rosemary, lemon zest, dried cranberries, cheese, garlic, etc. The possibilities are endless.

-See you tomorrow…thanks for stopping by.
+See you soon…thanks for stopping by.
 I so appreciate every one of you and thank you for making my day with your comments.